anujyadav2244/anujyadav2244/README.md

 Test your typing speed, accuracy, and time using a terminal-based app written in Java.

 ### 📝 [Resume Builder App](https://github.com/anujyadav2244/resume-builder)
-A clean and simple Spring Boot + Thymeleaf app to generate downloadable resumes.
+A clean and simple Spring Boot app to generate downloadable resumes.

 ---